 Alternatively, you can start with steps 1 to 4, then roll out the others as the role evolves.
 Just keep in mind, the more prepared you are, the smoother the role will play out and the more effective your new star employee will be.

-5 ways to use social media for business growth
+social media for business5 ways to use social media for business growth

-Management tips: 13 things great managers do
+things great managers do13 things great managers do

 Related Articles